 Using Dynamic Content in Gravity Forms

 Using dynamic content can boost your conversions.
 In a relay race, the baton pass can mean the difference between winning and losing.
-We won’t get into all the ways you can use dynamic content in your website but we will look at a common, practical and valuable cases using Gravity Forms.
+We won’t get into all the ways you can use dynamic content on your website but we will look at common, practical and valuable cases using Gravity Forms.

 When a user submits a form, any kind of form, they are telling you loud and clear that they are engaged.
 Since they are engaged, this is an ideal time to take advantage of their interest and ask them for more information.
 But don’t you hate being asked to provide the same information again?
 Now is the time to make friends, not annoy them.
 Use dynamic content to prefill Gravity Forms fields on the confirmation page.

 Here are the steps and as an added bonus, there’s a short video at the end.

 - Create the confirmation destination page and a form that you plan to use on the page

 - Edit the form being used on the CTA page

 - Go to Settings > Confirmation and select Edit Default Confirmation

 - Select the confirmation page you just created